A family of kids and adults plays pickup soccer together on a grassy field.

 Positions

 In regular adult soccer, you play with two teams of 11 players each, one of whom is the goalkeeper.
-For your neighbourhood or picnic pickup game, it’s actually more fun to have far fewer players because everyone touches the ball more.
+For your neighbourhood or park pickup game, it’s actually more fun to have far fewer players because everyone touches the ball more.
 And while you might want to play with positions, it’s more fun if everyone has the chance to get involved in the play.

 • Don’t bother having goalkeepers.
 Very few people like to play goal, and it’s the one position where someone is likely to get hurt if they don’t know how to play (by getting a ball in the face, for example).

-• Giving less-skilled players enough time to play the ball.
+• Giving less skilled players enough time to play the ball.

 • Make sure everyone understands clearly that slide tackles and “body checks” are not allowed.
 If someone slide tackles or body checks a player by accident, then let the player have an indirect free kick at that location.